dansasser/mvlm-training/README.md

 ## Overview

-This repository contains the complete training pipeline for **SIM-ONE MVLM (Multimodal Vision Language Model)** components that serve as text generators within **The SIM-ONE Framework**.
+This repository contains the complete training pipeline for **SIM-ONE MVLM (Minimum Viable Language Model)** components that serve as text generators within **The SIM-ONE Framework**.
 The training leverages high-quality, low-noise biblical text corpus to develop robust, general-purpose language models with superior reasoning capabilities and truth-leaning bias.

 **Purpose**: Train production-ready MVLMs for The SIM-ONE Framework ecosystem
 **Architecture**: Dual-model training pipeline optimized for H200 GPU deployment